nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 1. Notice we have added a few new fields using $variables, like the $server_name, $request_time, etc.  You can modify this as you like to suit your needs.

 1. Similar to `/etc/nginx/conf.d` folder we have volume mounted `etc/nginx/includes` folder.
-So any changes that you make within this folder locally will sync up within the running `nginx-oss` container.
+So any changes that you make within this folder locally will sync up within the running `nginx-plus` container.

 1. Now you need to tell NGINX where to find these new log format definitions.
 Edit your `nginx.conf`, uncomment line #24 to add your `/includes/log_formats` folder as a search location: